griesbchr/3DTrans/README.md

 ## Getting Started

 * Please refer to [Readme for Datasets](docs/GETTING_STARTED_DB.md) to prepare the dataset and convert the data into the 3DTrans format.

-Besides, 3DTrans supports the reading and writing data from **Ceph Petrel-OSS**, please refer to [Readme for Datasets](docs/GETTING_STARTED_DB.md) for more details.
+* Training and testing can be started with the train.sh and test.sh
+* Zenseact dataset demo can be found in tools/zod_demo.py

 ## Visualization Tools for 3DTrans

 - Our `3DTrans` supports the sequence-level visualization function [Quick Sequence Demo](docs/QUICK_SEQUENCE_DEMO.md) to continuously display the prediction results of ground truth of a selected scene.

 ## Acknowledge